Computer-mediated reality: Applications

 A widely implemented development of computer-mediated reality in medicine is the invention of electronic consultation, such as services like Teladoc.

 Within video games, the most common form of computer-mediated reality is virtual reality headsets, such as Oculus Rift.
 These are devices that attach to the user's head and immerse their field of vision solely within the game world.
 Controllers used for virtual reality games range from traditionally designed controllers to controllers designed to track the motions of the user.
-However, alongside the uses previously mention in medical fields, virtual reality has gained notoriety with Meta, formerly known as Facebook, and the introduction of their "metaverse."
-The metaverse is intended to be designed in a similar fashion to massive multiplayer online games, where users can interact with each other in an interconnected virtual space.
-It has already been subject to controversy, as a woman claimed she was assaulted in the Metaverse.
 In addition to virtual reality, augmented reality has also been used for video games.
 The most prominent example is Pokémon Go, an augmented reality game for mobile devices where Pokémon creatures are displayed through the phone to appear as if they are part of the real world.
 Other examples of AR games include Harry Potter: Wizards Unite and Ingress, which was developed by the same developer behind Pokémon Go.

 Augmented reality technology has similarly been applied with social media applications such as Snapchat.
 These lenses range from adding 3D digital objects to pictures to altering the appearance of those in the photos.
 One of the most common types are beauty filters, which digitally alter the user's appearance to make the user appear more "beautiful."
 Beauty filters have been correlated to lower self esteem.

 Related concepts

-Mediated reality is related to other concepts such as augmented reality (which is a special case of mediated reality), virtual reality, mixed reality, etc.
+Mediated reality is related to other concepts such as augmented reality, virtual reality, mixed reality, etc.